pchansen/PracticalMachineLearning/Course_Project.md

 ```

 ## Split the data
-Having got data cleaned up, now split it into a subset for training (70%) and an independent subset for data validation (30%)
+Having cleaned the data, now split it into a subset for training (70% of cases) and an independent subset for data validation (remaining 30% of cases):

 ```r
 set.seed(8421)                         # Set seed to a particular value to ensure reproducibility